zephyrproject-rtos/zephyr/samples/boards/nrf52/mesh/onoff_level_app/README.rst

 The meshctl utility maintains a persistent JSON database containing the mesh configuration.
 As additional nodes (boards) are provisioned, it assigns sequential unicast addresses based on the number of elements supported by the node.
-This example supports 2 elements per node.
+This example supports 4 elements per node.

-The first or root element of the node contains models for configuration, health, and other four as mentioned above.
-The secondary element has only generic onoff server & generic onoff client.
+The first or root element of the node contains models for configuration, health, and onoff.
+The secondary elements only have models for onoff.
 The meshctl target for configuration must be the root element's unicast address as it is the only one that has a configuration server model.

 If meshctl is gracefully exited, it can be restarted and reconnected to network 0x0.
-Provisioning & configuration get saved on SoC flash.
+The board configuration is volatile and if the board is reset, power cycled, or reprogrammed, it will have to be provisioned and configured again.

-The meshctl utility also supports a onoff model client that can be used to change the state of LED1 that is bound to application key 0x1.
+The meshctl utility also supports a onoff model client that can be used to change the state of any LED that is bound to application key 0x1.
 This is done by setting the target to the unicast address of the element that has that LED's model and issuing the onoff command.
 Group addresses are not supported.